 Roof rack applications are for Hard Top models ONLY.
+The Roof Luggage Rack is designed to allow for carrying an additional cargo load on vehicles equipped with a Hard Top.
 The load carried on the roof, when equipped with a luggage rack, must not exceed 100 lb (45 kg), this includes the weight of the crossbars, and it should be uniformly distributed over the cargo area.